IUDataStructuresCourse/course-web-page-fall-2024/lectures/analysis-recipes.md

 To determine `recursion_depth`, analyze how much the input size changes in the recursive calls.
 * If size gets smaller by 1 (or any constant amount), recursion depth is O(n).
-* If size get divided in half (or more), recursion depth is O(log n).
+* If size get divided in half (or any fraction), recursion depth is O(log n).

 To determine the `time_per_level`:

     time_per_level = number_calls_per_level (not big-O) * time_per_call

-To determine `number_calls` occuring within each level, one needs to analyze the code to see how many recursive calls can be spawned by one call to the recursive function.
+To determine `number_calls_per_Level`, one needs to analyze the code to see how many recursive calls can be spawned by one call to the recursive function.

 To determine `time_per_call`, analyze the time complexity of one call to the recursive function, **ignoring the recursive calls**.